 Through the General dashlet, you can enter the company information: company contact information, company address (displayed on the payslip) and bank account number (when using the SEPA payment file, payment is made from this account number).
 You can find the 'Company Information' dashlet back at company level in the 'General' category under Settings.

 Payroll Tax Number

-In the payroll tax dashlet, enter all mandatory fields for the tax authority: payroll tax number, company period type, company name, contact person and phone number.
+In the Salary Settings dashlet, enter all mandatory fields for the tax authority: wage tax number, company period type, company name, contact person and phone number.
 If one or more of these fields is not filled in, an error message appears when creating a payroll tax return and it cannot be sent.